awakwe/APStatisticsExam/README.md

 1. Planning and conducting surveys
 2. Planning and conducting experiments
 3. Generalizability of results from observational studies, surveys, and experiments

+> 📢 **Coming Soon!** We're currently working on providing detailed information for the remaining sections of the AP Statistics exam.
+Stay tuned for comprehensive explanations and examples on various statistical topics.
+In the meantime, if you have any specific questions or need assistance, feel free to ask!

 #### Planning and Conducting Surveys